CsPS0/Neumann-Survival-Week/RPG-GAME/InputLib/README.md

 A class that gets information about the current window

+attributes:
+- `IntPtr FindWindow(string lpClassName, string lpWindowName)` : finds a window by the title of the class of it
+- `public struct RECT` : a struct that contains the position and size of a window
+- `bool GetWindowRect(IntPtr hWnd, out RECT lpRect)` : writes the position and size of the window to the `lpRect` variable and returns true if successful
+- `RECT?
+GetWindowRect(string windowName)` : combines `FindWindow` and `GetWindowRect` to get the rect of a window by its name

 ## Mouse in Mouse.cs

 A class that stores properties of the mouse